agsb/wirewp/README.md

 1. The units are placed at top of board and the wires at bottom;
 2. The units are mirror vertically the pinout of schematics;
-3. The first pin is at TOP RIGHT, last pin is at TP LEFT;
+3. The first pin is at TOP RIGHT, last pin is at TOP LEFT, counts clockwise;
 4. Leave at least 2 spaces between rows of pins;

+## More

+What about ?

+1. auto position of units at board, with defined especifications, eg. bigger units at top, two rows of separation, lesser wires, etc
+1. auto create power and ground planes with wires
+1. define colors for group of wires, a0-a15 addresses, d0-d7 data, VCC, VDD, VSS, GND, etc
+1. group passives in sockets, except decouple capacitors
+1. place headers for extensions boards